 Best Toys for 3-Month-Old Brain Development (Simple & Affordable)

 Expert insight: Research shows that varied tactile experiences strengthen neural pathways related to sensory processing and discrimination.

-• Baby rattles with gentle sounds ($5-10) – Look for easy-to-grasp options
+• Baby rattles that make soft sounds ($5-10) – Find an easy-to-grasp option

+Best Toys for 3-Month-Old Brain Development (Simple & Affordable)